Sensity API (v2.38.1)

 • POST requests in application/json type.

 • If the server runs behind a firewall you should whitelist our IP address to allow incoming traffic from our servers.
-Get in contact with support@sensity.ai for more information.
+Get in contact with Sensity support for more information.

 You can use a service like webhook.site to test receiving webhook events.
 Or a tool such as ngrok to forward the requests to your local development server.